gravitonian/brutor-sdk/docs/generating-activiti-extension-project.md

 This uses the *runner/docker-compose/docker-compose.yml* file to start up the whole Alfresco environment with APS, ElasticSearch, and PostgreSQL.

 The Activiti App should now be accessible on the http://localhost:9080/activiti-app URL.

+## Apply APS Enterprise License
+The APS server is running as an Enterprise Edition, so you must apply a license to use it.
+Navigate to `http://localhost:9080/activiti-app` and you will be asked to upload a license.

 ## Changing the Extension and Rebuilding and Deploying the Docker Image
 The Activiti/APS system is now up and running and you would most likely want to keep working on